LABI Logo Get Involved

-The Employee Relations Council will support efforts to make Louisiana’s workers’ compensation (WC) system more balanced and less costly.
+The Employee Relations Council will support efforts to make Louisiana’s workers’ compensation (WC) system more effective and less costly.
 It will also remain diligent in protecting the solvency of the state’s unemployment compensation (UC) trust fund to prevent employer UC tax increases.
 In most other respects, Louisiana’s employment laws are generally viewed as employer-friendly when compared to other states.
 Unfortunately, each session, numerous bills are filed to expose employers to lawsuits from their employees and/or restrict their ability to manage their workers efficiently and productively.
 LABI will once again be ready to defend against such legislative intrusion in the workplace.

-• Defend the exclusive remedy and statutory employer provisions of the WC law;
+• defend the exclusive remedy and statutory employer provisions of the WC law;

-• Advise the employer community of judicial and administrative decisions that destroy the effectiveness of legislated reforms in WC;
+• advise the employer community of judicial and administrative decisions that destroy the effectiveness of legislated reforms in WC;

-• Support efforts to create an efficient and less costly WC market by encouraging continued growth and increased competition within the voluntary market;
+• support efforts to create an efficient and less costly WC market by encouraging continued growth and increased competition within the voluntary market;

-• Support legislation equalizing all WC indemnity benefits to a percentage of after-tax income.
+• support legislation equalizing all WC indemnity benefits to a percentage of after-tax income;

-Employer Liability: Support legislation to limit employer liability doctrines, and oppose legislation that would expand employer liability.
+Employer Liability: Support legislation to limit employer liability doctrines and oppose legislation that would expand employer liability.
 Support legislation to repair judicially imposed employer liability doctrines established contrary to legislative intent.

 Employment Compensation: Support legislation to protect employers’ right to establish employment compensation as they deem appropriate and oppose any erosion of existing rights.